alexyuly/ViewScript-Runtime/README.md

   - `Takes [identifier] [concept]`
   - `Takes optional [identifier] [concept]`
 - 🟨 **Stores**
+  - Zero or more declarations
   - `Has [concept]`
   - `Has optional [concept]`
   - `Has [identifier] [concept]`
   - `Has optional [identifier] [concept]`
 - 🔺 **Events**
+  - Zero or more declarations
   - `Will [identifier]`
   - `Will [identifier] [concept]`
   - `Will [identifier] optional [concept]`
 - 🔵 **Units**
+  - One or more declarations
   - `New [component]`

 ### Concepts 📚